pace-neutrons/Horace/documentation/adr/0024-page-to-single-file.md

 ## Context

-When performing file-backed operations, the [current implementation](0018-algorithm-migration-to-paged-files.md) of `PixelData` uses multiple files to store the temporary files and subsequently rebuilds them upon completion of the operation.
-While this might be efficient for partial (applied to subsections of data) access patterns, this is not the case for either full-sequential (applied to whole data [unary/binary ops]) or random-access (applied with variable stride across broad sections of data [cut]).
-In the Horace code, all operations are performed in either of these two modes, as such it is disadvantageous to use multiple temporary files, and instead a single file may be better.
+When performing file-backed operations, the [current implementation](0018-algorithm-migration-to-paged-files.md) of `PixelData` uses multiple files to store the temporary files and subsequently rebuilds (concatenates) them into a new structure when the SQW object is to be saved.
+While this might be efficient for partial (applied to subsections of data) access patterns, this is not the case for either full-sequential (applied to whole data [unary/binary ops]); where opening and closing files carries a time-cost, and for parallel ensuring good load balancing may involve two processes operating on the same file simultaneously; or random-access (applied with variable stride across broad sections of data [cut]).
+In the Horace code, all operations are performed in either of these two modes, and as such it is disadvantageous to use multiple temporary files, and instead a single file may be better.

 The reasoning behind a single file being better lies in several factors: